 Does not use webRTC's video streaming protocols; rather it uses a custom-made protocol

 Version 20 introduces the option to enable a chunked-video transfer mode, which is similar to how Twitch or YouTube Live broadcasts videos.
-This still uses VDO.Ninja's peer to peer connections to distribute video to viewers, except it does not use webRTC's video streaming protocols; rather it uses a custom-made protocol.
+This still uses VDO.Ninja's peer to peer connections to distribute video to viewers, except it does not use WebRTC's video streaming protocols; rather it uses a custom-made protocol.

 The upsides of this mode is that packet loss on a network connection impacts the video stream less, so the quality can be higher.
 It also makes it easier to record the stream to disk on the viewer's end with no added quality loss and with lower CPU usage.
-It also supports video transparency, which wasn't really feasible before.

 In theory, this mode also allows a video stream to be only encoded once, and then it can be shared with multiple viewers, although in this first version of chunked transfer mode, that isn't an option.
-The same goes with PCM audio; in theory that can now be supported in this chunked transfer mode, but it currently isn't enabled in this first release.

 Future versions of this feature will include the option to record to a cloud service, the option to use PCM audio, the ability to encode-once, but stream to many, and more advanced protocol logic to lower the latency.